eficode-academy/rf-katas/exercises/07-test_template.md

 Once you've implemented all 5 test cases run:

-- Windows: double-click the `07-test_template.cmd`
+- in Windows: run command `python verify.py 07`
-- Linux/macOS: run `./exercises/verify/07-test_template.sh`
+- in macOS/Linux: run command `python3 verify.py 07`

 If you see `Ready to proceed!` then you're done for the exercise.
 Otherwise, check the output and fix, rerun.